localstack/docs/content/en/tutorials/using-terraform-with-testcontainers-and-localstack/index.md

 ---
-title: "How To: Leveraging Terraform Init Hooks for Production-Identical Test Environments"
+title: "How To: Terraform Init Hooks for Automation & Production-Identical Test Environments"
 linkTitle: "How To: Leveraging Terraform Init Hooks for Production-Identical Test Environments"
 weight: 14
 description: >
-  This tutorial guides you through using LocalStack's new extension that supports Terraform configuration files as initialization hooks, eliminating the need for any sort of conversion.
-You'll learn how to leverage this new feature, and integrate it with Testcontainers for seamless testing.
-This approach simplifies the development and testing cycle, making it more efficient and closely aligned with real AWS infrastructure practices.
+  This tutorial guides you through using LocalStack's new extension that supports Terraform configuration files as initialization hooks.
+You'll learn how to leverage this feature and integrate it with Testcontainers to simplify testing cycles, making the process more efficient and closely aligned with real AWS infrastructure practices.
 type: tutorials
 teaser: "Discover how to streamline your development and testing setup using Terraform configuration files as initialization hooks.
 Learn to configure AWS resources directly, by using the same IaC configuration as you would use for production."
 services:
 - s3
 - lambda
 - api-gw
-- dynamodb
+- ddb
-- cloudwatch
+- cwl
 platform:
 - java
 deployment: